ISTA Reference Pest List - version 6 (2020-07)

-A list of seed-borne and seed transmitted pathogens associated with seed of Cotton, Sorghum, Soybean, Sunflower, Triticale and Wheat.
+A list of seed-borne and seed transmitted pathogens associated with seed of Barley, Cotton, Oat, Sorghum, Soybean, Sunflower, Rapeseed, Rice, Triticale and Wheat.

 Check the website for the description of the list https://www.seedtest.org/en/ista-reference-pest-list-_content---1--3477.htmlDefinitions

 As defined in the International Standard for Phytosanitary Measures issue on the international movement of seeds (ISPM38):

 (i) a seed-borne pest is carried by seeds externally or internally that may or may not be transmitted to plants growing from the seeds, causing their infestation.